mne-tools/mne-python/doc/glossary.rst

         are classically obtained from a trigger channel, also referred to as stim channel.

+    first_samp
+        The attribute of raw objects called `first_samp` is an integer that refers to the number of time samples passed between the onset of the acquisition system and the time when data started to be written on disk.
+This is a specificity of the Vectorview MEG systems (fif files) but for consistency it is available for all file formats in MNE.
+        One benefit of this system is that croppping data only boils down to a change of the `first_samp` attribute to know when cropped data was acquired.

     info
         Also called `measurements info`, it is a collection of metadata regarding a Raw, Epochs or Evoked object; e.g.,